PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--apBandSettings` (object): Settings that will be enabled if selectionType is set to 'ap'.
 - `--twoFourGhzSettings` (object): Settings related to 2.4Ghz band
 - `--fiveGhzSettings` (object): Settings related to 5Ghz band
+- `--sixGhzSettings` (object): Settings related to 6Ghz band.
+Only applicable to networks with 6Ghz capable APs
 - `--transmission` (object): Settings related to radio transmission.
 - `--perSsidSettings` (object): Per-SSID radio settings by number.
+- `--flexRadios` (object): Flex radio settings.

 ##### Example: